dambergn-codefellows/stocks_api/README.md

   }
 ```

-### Version 1.1.0
+### Version 1.1.0 / Deployment
 - [X]Deploy your API to AWS!
 - [X]It’s important that you complete your deployment in a programmatic way today, so please follow the deployment tutorial or lecture videos closely if you’re unclear on how to proceed.

 ### Version 1.2.0
-- [ ]In your models/ directory, create a file called portfolio.py.
+- [X]In your models/ directory, create a file called portfolio.py.
 - [ ]You will create a Portfolio class with the following attributes:
 - [ ]id, name, date_created, date_updated
 - [ ]Define each attribute of your class with the appropriate data type and any further restrictions or definitions that each attribute should carry with it into the database table.